-- 4.54 Signposting refers to the stage in the complaints process where the Operator issues an alternative dispute resolution (ADR) letter.
-This will be through either a 'deadlock' or '8 week' letter, informing the complainant of their right to take their unresolved complaint to the relevant ADR scheme, i.e. the Rail Ombudsman (see clauses 1.68 to 1.70 of the Complaints Code of Practice). - 4.55 Signposting is different from providing information about ADR membership in complaint acknowledgements.
-All acknowledgements of complaints (including telephone, letter and electronic communications) must explain that the licence holder is a member of the relevant ADR scheme, an impartial service who can assist when complaints remain unresolved, and signpost complainants to where they can find out further information about the scheme (see 1.67 of the Complaints Code of Practice). - 4.56 Operators must report on the volume of complaints that are formally signposted to the Ombudsman via ADR letters.
+- 4.52 Signposting refers to the stage in the complaints process where the Operator issues an alternative dispute resolution (ADR) letter.
+This will be through either a 'deadlock' or '8 week' letter, informing the complainant of their right to take their unresolved complaint to the relevant ADR scheme, i.e. the Rail Ombudsman (see clauses 1.68 to 1.70 of the Complaints Code of Practice). - 4.53 Signposting is different from providing information about ADR membership in complaint acknowledgements.
+All acknowledgements of complaints (including telephone, letter and electronic communications) must explain that the licence holder is a member of the relevant ADR scheme, an impartial service who can assist when complaints remain unresolved, and signpost complainants to where they can find out further information about the scheme (see 1.67 of the Complaints Code of Practice). - Operators must report on the volume of complaints that are formally signposted to 4.54 the Ombudsman via ADR letters.
 This will be reported based on the volume of either '8 week' or 'deadlock' letters.
+Only complaints are eligible for the Ombudsman.
+Delay compensation claims are ineligible.
+A customer that is dissatisfied with the outcome of a claim must raise a complaint to become eligible for the Ombudsman process.